+(b) The duties of a dean include the following:

+- 1. To initiate and implement educational programs and policies of the school or college in consultation with the faculty; - 2.
+To administer all curricular and degree programs, all regulations governing academic standards, and such other special functions as may be delegated to the school or college; - 3.
+To convene the faculty, or a duly established body representative of the faculty, at least once each semester for the purpose of acting on matters that must be put before the Faculty Council; approving or rejecting new courses; clarifying and interpreting rules and regulations; planning for the initiation of changes in educational policies and practices; establishing or revising personnel policies; establishing or revising criteria for faculty appointments, promotions, and tenure; and transacting any other business that requires action by or consultation with the faculty; - 4.
+To call and preside over meetings of the faculty of the school or college; - 5.
+To advise his or her administrative superior on any matter affecting the school or the University; - 6.
+To make recommendations for faculty appointments, promotions, and tenure and for faculty salary adjustments; - 7.
+To supervise and evaluate the performance of support staff assigned to the school or college; - 8.
+To prepare and transmit to the chancellor an annual administrative budget and an annual report of the school or college; and - 9.
+To prepare materials concerning the school or college for the university catalogs.

 § 6-2.
-Duties of a dean.
-The duties of a dean shall be the following:

-- 1. To initiate and implement educational programs and policies in cooperation with the administrative boards, the divisions, and the chairs of the respective departments; - 2.
-To administer, with the advice of an administrative board, all curricular and degree programs, all regulations governing academic standards, and such other special functions as may be delegated to the school or college; - 3.
-To convene at least once each semester the administrative board of the school or college for the purpose of approving or rejecting new courses, clarifying and interpreting rules and regulations, planning for the initiation of changes in educational policies and practices, and transacting any other business that may be delegated to it; - 4.
-To call and preside over meetings of the faculty of the school or college; - 5.
-To consult the assembled faculty of the school at least twice per year on all matters which must be put before the Faculty Council and on questions of educational policy, personnel policy, curriculum, and planning for the school; - 6.
-To recommend, after consultation with the faculty of the department concerned, the appointment or reappointment of all chairs of departments in the school or college; - 7.
-To advise his or her administrative superior on any matter affecting the school or the University; - 8.
-The deans of the professional schools shall make recommendations for appointments and promotions to the provost, following as far as possible the procedure provided for departments: - 9.
-To prepare and transmit to the chancellor an annual administrative budget and an annual report of the school or college; and - 10.
-To prepare materials concerning the school or college for the university catalogs. - § 6-3.
-Administrative boards; composition and terms. (a) Each school or college shall have an administrative board representative of its various interests, the members of which shall be appointed by the chancellor upon recommendation of the dean or director of the school or college concerned.
-The majority, but not all, of the membership of a board shall be appointed from the faculty of the particular school or college.
-The chancellor shall be an ex officio non-voting member of all administrative boards.
+Administrative boards. (a) The College of Arts and Sciences, the General College, the Graduate School, and the Summer School each has an administrative board appointed by the chancellor upon recommendation of the dean.
+Professional schools also have administrative boards, unless the chancellor finds that one is not needed after consulting the dean and faculty of the school.
+If a professional school does not have an administrative board, the duties described in subsection (b), below, are performed by the faculty as a whole or by a duly established body representative of the faculty.